 Different classes gave different areas of interest.
 Towards the Seawall Road end of the school you could see more of the steelworks, as well as hearing the scrap-metal dropping from the claw into the melting pots.
 You can see that building in the photo above.
 From some of the classes, you could watch the vehicles and machinery moving around there.

-At the other end of the school, you could see more of what’s now called Pengam Green, but I think we used to call it the Warrens back then.
+At the other end of the school, you could see more of what’s now called Pengam Green, but I think we used to call it the Rabbits back then (thanks for the reminder bro).
 And like the weather, you didn’t have to wait too long for a new view, when the school bell rang for the end of the lesson, it was a case of throw it all into a bag and on to the next class and its views.
 It sounds like I spent my whole time staring out the window, but that’s not the case, I was quite studious in lessons, honestly!

 If I’d have had my trusty iPhone with me then, I would have no doubt racked up gigabytes of photographs of the variable atmospherics and vistas from up on the third floor.
 But, they were different times, and sadly I don’t have a single photo of those views from up there.
 I suspect they wouldn’t have made good pictures given the reasonably flat horizon and scrubland between the school and the water.
 And the pylons, and the steelworks, and the sprawl of urban Cardiff – none of it’s particularly photogenic.
 Maybe one day I’ll get a chance to go back there, and if I do, you can guarantee I’ll take a camera with me!